Revocation of the special status of Jammu and Kashmir: Opposition

 Rahul Gandhi criticized the Indian government for arresting the Kashmiri political leaders and called the detentions "unconstitutional & undemocratic."

 On 24 August, a delegation of opposition leaders had attempted to visit Jammu and Kashmir to take stock of the situation.
 The delegation was a 12-member team composed of Rahul Gandhi, Ghulam Nabi Azad, K. C. Venugopal, Anand Sharma, D. Raja, Sitaram Yechury, Dinesh Trivedi, Tiruchi Siva, Manoj Jha, Sharad Yadav, Majeed Memon, and D. Kupendra Reddy.
 However, the team was sent back upon reaching Srinagar.

 Hundreds of people protested in New Delhi to protest against the Indian government decision and called it a "death of Indian democracy".
 The protesters asked Indian government to reconsider its decision.
 D. Raja, General Secretary of the Communist Party of India, called the Indian government move "an assault on Indian constitution".
 The Tamil Nadu-based regional Dravida Munnetra Kazhagam party leader M. K. Stalin, along with West Bengal-based All India Trinamool Congress party leader Derek O'Brien opposed the revocation.
 Stalin called the move as "murder of democracy", while O'Brien called it a "procedural harakiri".

 The Indian National Congress party members filed two petitions in the Supreme Court of India, requesting an urgent hearing.
 One challenged the revocation, while the other challenged the communications blackout and curfew in Kashmir region in which approximately 500 people were arrested, including several Kashmiri leaders.
 The Supreme Court rejected the "urgent hearing" request, placing the petitions to its normal proceedings.

-Arjun Sharma, a noted freelance journalist from Jammu penned in his article that while Ladakh was rejoicing the UT status it got after disintegration of J&K, Jammu was suspicious of whether the perceived discrimination towards Jammu will end or not.